Shirley Tolentino

-Shirley Tolentino (1943–2010) was the first black woman to serve on the New Jersey Superior Court and was the first black woman appointed to the Jersey City Municipal Court and to serve as its presiding judge.
+Shirley Tolentino (1943–2010) was the first black woman to serve on the New Jersey Superior Court and was the first Black woman appointed to the Jersey City Municipal Court and to serve as its presiding judge.
 She served as president of National Association of Women Judges.

 Background

-Born and raised in Jersey City, Tolentino graduated Henry Snyder High School.
+Born and raised in Jersey City, New Jersey, Tolentino graduated from Henry Snyder High School.
 She earned a bachelor's degree in Latin from the College of St. Elizabeth (CSE) in 1965.
 She taught high school Latin and English before earning her J.D. degree from Seton Hall University School of Law in 1971.
 She received a master of laws degree in criminal justice from New York University School of Law in 1980.

 Career

-Shirley Tolentino was the first black woman to serve on the Superior Court and was the first black woman appointed to the Jersey City Municipal Court and to serve as its presiding judge.
+Shirley Tolentino was the first Black woman to serve on the Superior Court and was the first Black woman appointed to the Jersey City Municipal Court and to serve as its presiding judge.

 Tolentino worked as a legal editor for Prentice-Hall from 1971 to 1972 and as an adjudicator for the Veterans Administration from 1972 to 1973.
 She as a deputy attorney general from 1973 until 1976.
 In 1976, then-Mayor of Jersey City Paul T. Jordan appointed Tolentino as the first African-American woman to serve as a full-time municipal court judge in New Jersey.
 She was elevated to presiding judge in 1981.

 Governor of New Jersey Thomas Kean nominated Tolentino to the Superior Court in January 1984.
 She sat in the civil, criminal and family divisions during a 26-year period.